lnsomniak/spotify-tailwind-clone/README.md

 Instead of focusing on data or backend features, I focused on becoming a better developer through repetition, refinement, and deliberate UI recreation.

-What my main focus was

-Component Architecture

-Breaking the layout into reusable, predictable components — sidebar, playlist header, song rows, player controls, etc.

-Tailwind Discipline

-Learning when to use utility classes vs. extracting patterns.
-Understanding spacing, hierarchy, and responsive classes in a real scenario.

-Interaction & Feedback

-Animated play/pause states, a collapsible sidebar, transcript dropdowns, and other small touches that make the UI feel alive.

-Clean Layout Reproduction

-Matching spacing, typography, and structure to the real Spotify app taught me how to pay attention to details that normally disappear into the background.

-React Practice

-Managing state cleanly, passing props intentionally, and avoiding unnecessary re-renders, all the fundamentals I wanted to strengthen.

 What I Learned

 - UI cloning is one of the best ways to force yourself to notice design patterns you’d normally overlook, this was no different for me.